jareksedy/WebOSClient/README.md

     func didReceive(_ result: Result<WebOSResponse, Error>) {
         if case .failure(let error) = result {
             let errorMessage = error.localizedDescription

+            if errorMessage.contains("rejected pairing") {
-            // Pairing rejected by the user or invalid pin. if errorMessage.contains("rejected pairing") {
+            // Pairing rejected by the user or invalid pin.
-                Task { @MainActor in
-                    showPromptAlert = false
-                    showPinAlert = false
             }

-            }
+            if errorMessage.contains("cancelled") {
-            // Pairing cancelled due to a timeout. if errorMessage.contains("cancelled") {
+            // Pairing cancelled due to a timeout.
-                Task { @MainActor in
-                    showPromptAlert = false
-                    showPinAlert = false
-                }
             }
         }
     }